-Trump Is Expected To Name Outspoken Critic To Head World Bank
+Trump Nominates Outspoken Critic David Malpass To Head World Bank

 "The World Bank's biggest borrower is China.
 Well, China has plenty of resources, and it doesn't make sense to have money borrowed in the U.S., using the U.S. government guarantee, going into lending in China for a country that's gotten other resources and access to capital markets," he told the Council on Foreign Relations in November 2017.

-He also said at the same event that "multilateralism has gone substantially too far to the point that it is hurting U.S. and global growth."
+A senior administration official today said that other World Bank shareholders also support winding down lending to China because it has "substantial resources of its own."

-At the Treasury Department, he has pushed for reforms in how the bank operates, and in December he told a Senate committee that the agency had committed to making "meaningful reforms."
+At Treasury, Malpass has pushed for reforms in how the World Bank operates.
+In December, he told a Senate committee that the institution had committed to making "meaningful reforms."

 The naming of Malpass already is generating outrage among some political critics and members of the international development community.